-Connect to your MySQL database remotely
+Connect to a MySQL database remotely

-Getting your IP address
+Get your IP address

 Log in locally to your MySQL server as the root user.
 You can do this by typing the following command:

 # mysql -u root -p

-Keep in mind that this statement is not complete and will need some items changed.
-Please change 188.8.131.52 to the IP address that we obtained above.
+Be sure that this statement is not complete and will need some items changed.
+Please change 126.96.36.199 to the IP address that we obtained above.
 You will also need to change my_password with the password that you would like to use for fooUser.

-mysql> GRANT ALL ON fooDatabase.* TO fooUser@'184.108.40.206' IDENTIFIED BY ‘my_password’;
+mysql> GRANT ALL ON fooDatabase.* TO fooUser@’188.8.131.52’ IDENTIFIED BY ‘my_password’;

-This statement will grant ALL permissions to the newly created user fooUser with a password of ‘my_password’ when they connect from the IP address 220.127.116.11.
+This statement grants ALL permissions to the newly created user with the specified password when the user connects from the specified IP address.

 # mysql -u fooUser -p -h 220.127.116.11 Enter password: Welcome to the MySQL monitor.
 Commands end with ; or \g.
 Your MySQL connection id is 17 Server version: 5.0.45 Source distribution Type 'help;' or '\h' for help.
 Type '\c' to clear the buffer. mysql> _

-- If you are using iptables you will need to make an entry in your firewall for TCP port 3306.
-When creating your firewall rule you can simply use the name
+If you are using iptables you will need to create an entry in your firewall for TCP port 3306.
+When you create the firewall rule you can simply use the name